Terms & Conditions

 Offer valid via the Roll’d App only.
 Valid for new users and first purchase only.
 Not redeemable, exchangeable or refundable for any other offer or for cash at any time.
 Offer available until 13 February 2021.
 Valid at participating stores only.
 Not valid with any other offer.

-The Melbourne United “We Roll Them, You Get Roll’d promotion offer is available 48 hours from the Melbourne United game time as specified.
-Offer can only be redeemed via the Roll’d app adn not valid instore or online.
+The Melbourne United “Beyond the Arc” promotion offer is available 48 hours from the Melbourne United game time as specified.
+Offer can only be redeemed via the Roll’d app and not valid instore or online.
 The unique code must be entered before checkout to be valid.
-The unique code will be distributed via Melbourne United channels after the game if Melbourne United rolls the competition.
+The unique code will be distributed via Melbourne United channels after the game if Chris Goulding scores 2 x three pointers, you score 2 x free Soldiers®, or if he scores 3 x three pointers, you score 3 x free Soldiers®.
 Not redeemable, exchangeable or refundable for any other offer or for cash at any time.
 Cannot be used in conjunction with any other offer.
 Valid at participating stores only.
+While stocks last.